 - Try different species to discover your favourite flavour profile

 Storage tip: Cleaned minnows keep 1-2 days refrigerated or up to 3 months frozen.
 Vacuum-sealing prevents freezer burn and maintains quality for extended storage.
+If you're interested in other unusual edible fish, read our guide on Can You Eat Bowfin Fish.

 Conclusion

 Minnows represent an overlooked delicacy that's safe, nutritious, and surprisingly versatile in the kitchen.
 With 58% protein content and abundant omega-3 fatty acids, these small fish rival larger species in nutritional value.
+They offer a sustainable protein source that connects us to traditional food ways.